FUNERAL

 If the death occurs in hospital or in a nursing or residential home the staff will call the doctor and contact the person named by the deceased as next of kin.

-From Monday 9th September 2024 it will be a legal requirement (in England and Wales) that all deaths that are not referred to the Coroner in the first instance must be subject to Medical Examiner scrutiny.
+It is a legal requirement (in England and Wales) that all deaths that are not referred to the Coroner in the first instance must be subject to Medical Examiner scrutiny.
 This is the first major change in the certification system for decades.

 The doctor will therefore send all relevant information to the Medical Examiner’s Office.
 The ME will make contact with the next of kin to offer the opportunity for questions or to raise any concerns.
 Once the cause of death has been agreed the ME will forward the Medical Certificate of Cause of Death to the Registrar – at this point the family can make an appointment for a face to face meeting to register.